Kansas State blanks Bowling Green 52-0

 The Falcons never got their offense going, totaling 140 yards with just five first downs.

 Darius Wade threw for 79 yards on eight completions for Bowling Green and Davon Jones had 47 rushing yards.
+The Kansas State defense stifled the Falcons, whose offense was on the field for just 44 plays and a little over 17 minutes.

+“He (Darius) did not play as well as we hoped,” head coach Scot Loeffler said.
+“The way that he was at times his rhythm and tempo were there.
+We need other people around him to play better.”

 The Wildcats marched down the field to start the game, but only got a field goal, then scored TDs on their next five possessions.